emanuelm33/BinPo/README.md

 _BinPo_ is a Python code to compute the electronic band structure and other properties in 2D electron systems (2DESs).
 At present, it could be used in cubic and hexagonal systems.
 For the cubic case, it is possible to analize the main confinement directions.
-There is an especial focus in the 2DESs with _t2g_ manifold, like in STO or KTO, due to their increasing impact in complex oxide community.
+There is an especial focus in the 2DESs with _t2g_ manifold, like in SrTiO3 (STO) or KTaO3 (KTO), due to their increasing impact in complex oxide community.
 So that, in that cases further capabilities are available.
 _BinPo_ solves the Schrödinger-Poisson scheme to obtain the self-consistent potential energy along the slab.
 The tight-binding Hamiltonian for this slab is created from the transfer integrals in the Maximally Localized Wannier